wenlongli0014-blip/monoZ/Instruction.md

 ## What `HZZ` framework do?
-This framework can be used to process NanoAOD samples, including processing various variables, correction, and selection.
+This framework can be used to process NanoAOD samples, including processing various variables, correction, selection and plotting variable distribution.

+5 regions including `Dilepton, EGammaFromMisid, SingleElectron, SinglePhoton, and ZGamma` have been designed for signal selection and estimation of DY Data Driven in the VBS ZZ analysis.
+- config/samples_*.txt provides samples.
+- config/REGION(eg.dilepton)/*.yaml provides triggers,corrections and selections.
+- src/*Trees.cc defines the variables to be stored.
+- You can design new regions based on your own analysis by adding the above files.
 ## Set up and building
 This repository cloned with
 ```